-What are polymer CONCRETE manholes made of?
+What are polymer CONCRETE manholes and structures made of?

 Polymer concrete has 5 ingredients: